crazyginger72/arduino_mega2560_efi/README.txt

 ================================================================================
 ================================================================================

-*Full timint map with adjustments on the fly
+* Full timing map with adjustments on the fly
-*Auto calibration of sensors
+* Auto calibration of sensors
-*Builtin Diag/debug mode
+* Builtin Diag/debug mode
-*Eeprom storage of all adjustments
+* EEPROM storage of all adjustments
 *
 *

 arduino_mega2560_efi
 ====================

-EFI file for an arduino mega2560
+Electronic Fuel Injection (EFI) firmware for the Arduino Mega2560.